 Today I am gonna talk about something far more serious than we think it is.
 Anorexia, I have first come to know of it whilst I was reading a book.
 A character in the book was going through this depression.
 I don’t know if the writer has this disorder or not.
 But I have had Goosebumps all over while reading of her struggles.

 While reading about this disorder and how people struggle with it.
 I have made up my mind to help those who do have this disorder as well as make others aware of it.

 First, let me tell you what actually Anorexia is (for those who are not aware of it).
 Anorexia nervosa often referred to as Anorexia, is an eating disorder where people feel this dire need to stay thin (even though they already are), to the brink of starving themselves out.

 There are no particular triggers of it.
 But, sometimes even a silly comment about their weight or eating habits can push them to this mental turmoil.
-So, always try not to comment on someone’s weakness or in general, even as a joke.
+So, try not to comment on someone’s weakness or in general, even as a joke.